Samuel Daskam

-Samuel Daskam (January 31, 1823 – 1912) was Warden of the Borough of Norwalk, Connecticut from 1874 to 1877.
+Samuel Daskam (January 31, 1823 – October 24, 1912) was Warden of the Borough of Norwalk, Connecticut from 1874 to 1877.

 Early life and family

 He was the son of Captain Samuel Daskam and Lucretia Fitch.
+His grandfather William Daskam served as a private during the American Revolutionary War.
 His mother was grand-niece of Governor Thomas Fitch.
+He studied at Lovell's School in New Haven, Connecticut and later found employment at a big jewelry store there.

 On October 4, 1847, he married Arrietta M. Rogers, daughter of Colonel Henry Rogers.
 After their marriage, they moved to Troy, New York where he purchased a jewelry store.
-He then moved to Ridgefield, Connecticut, where he was rail station master.
+In 1855, he moved his store to Maiden Lane in Manhattan, New York City.
+After a time, they moved to Ridgefield, Connecticut, where he was rail station master.